-The sixth Fire Emblem was playable in the rest in the world via emulation and a fanbased translation project.
+The sixth Fire Emblem was playable in the rest in the world via a fanbased translation project that was released in 2005 and later revised and completed by another team in 2013.
 Rumors regarding an official release ran rampant after Melee's debut, but the game has yet to be localized in the western market.

 Fūin no Tsurugi takes place on the fictional continent of Elibe.

 Roy leads the League of Lycia's army against the forces of the militant country of Bern shortly after his father falls ill.
 It has been 1000 years since the end of the war known as the Scouring.
 The continent is by and large at peace.
 However, this peace is soon ended when Bern suddenly invades Sacae and Ilia and swiftly takes control of the two countries.
 They then turn towards the small country of Lycia.

 Roy is the son of Marquess Eliwood of Pherae, a district of Lycia, is studying in Ostia, Lycia's capitol, when he is called back home to lead Pherae's army to join up with the rest of Lycia's armies at Araphen, in order to defend against possible attacks by Bern, Eliwood being too ill to lead the army himself.
 Upon arriving in Pherae, he finds that the castle and surrounding villages are under attack by bandits.
 Eliwood is defending the castle as best he can, but his illness is preventing him from being very effective.
 Ostia's Princess Lilina a young mage who had gone to Pherae ahead of Roy, is also holed up in the castle.
 Roy must fight to save his father and friend.